Now accepting application submissions!

 - If external funds are received prior to distribution of Foundation funds, Foundation funds would not be released, and the award would be closed out with the AASM Foundation.

-- If external funds are received after distribution of Foundation funds, the investigator would be permitted to submit updated documents (i.e., a new budget and project timeline) and would be allowed to retain the funds.
+- If external funds are received after distribution of AASM Foundation funds, the investigator would be permitted to submit updated documents (i.e., a new budget, justification and project timeline) and would be allowed to retain the funds if the award recipient can provide evidence for non-overlap.

 An award review committee, appointed by the AASM Foundation Executive Committee, will evaluate and score all submitted applications.
 Factors that will be taken into consideration include: